pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 ## `-lbbc_math` - (40 bit maths library from BBC BASIC for z80)

 The BBC maths library provides a 32 bit mantissa and 8 bit exponent.
 It's the same library as the native maths library on the z88.
-It can be linked with the options: `-fp-mode=z88 -lbbc_math`
+It can be linked with the options: `-fp-mode=z88 -lbbc_math`.
+It can be used on ix/iy switched platforms with `-fp-mode=z88 -lbbc_math_iy`

-At the moment, the library uses the alternate register set and both index registers so can’t run on all targets.
-It should be possible to update so that only one index register is used which will broaden the portability.

 # Benchmarks